nikhilthakur21/nikhilthakur21/README.md

 ## 👨‍💻 About Me

-I build full stack web applications that real businesses run on every day.
-In **1.2 years** I've shipped live production systems handling online orders, payments, and automated kitchen workflows.

-My focus is **AI-integrated products**: LLM API work with OpenAI, Claude and Grok, custom chatbots, and prompt engineering.

-I take projects end to end.
-Database schema, REST API design, responsive frontend, deployment, domain setup, handover.
+I'm a **Full Stack MERN Developer** with **1.2 years of experience** delivering websites and web applications that businesses use daily.
+My work covers the full lifecycle: database design, REST APIs, responsive interfaces, payment integration, deployment, and domain setup.

+I specialise in **AI-integrated products**, bringing LLM APIs (OpenAI, Claude, Grok), custom chatbots, and prompt engineering into applications that are actually in production.

 <br />